 The Swimming Pools Amendment Act 2012 commenced on 29 October 2012 and makes a number of amendments to the Swimming Pools Act 1992: Information is provided below regarding the impact of these legislative amendments for pool owners and councils.
-Additional information about the staged implementation provisions is also provided below.

 Responsibilities of Pool Owners:

 - Swimming pool owners are required to register their swimming pools on an online register to be provided by the NSW State Government.

 - Swimming Pool owners will be required to self-assess, and state in the register that, to the best of their knowledge, their swimming pool complies with the applicable standard when registering their pool.